-- 1. Guide endshield onto hinge arm and slowly slide it downwards. - 2.
-Install self-tapping screw (B). - 3.
+- 2. Install self-tapping screw (B). - 3.
 Disengage lock (A) to allow endshield movement. - 4.
-Close endshield.
-Refer to Closing Endshields, page 34.
+Close the endshield.
+For instructions, refer to Closing Endshields, page 33.

 Endshields may expand or contract when subjected to large temperature changes.
 Top pin and lower latch bracket positions can be adjusted to compensate for dimensional changes.
-Refer to Checking and Adjusting Endshields, page 36.
+For instructions, refer to Checking and Adjusting Endshields, page 35.